JulianH99/chameleon.nvim/README.md

 require("chameleon").setup({
   config_path = vim.fs.normalize(vim.fn.stdpath("data") .. "\\chameleon.json"),
   lualine = {
+    {
       section = "c", -- lualine section letter component_index = 1, -- beware lua is 1-indexed
       change = "fg", -- or bg to change background
     },
+  },
 })
 ```
-You can change this options as you like
+You can change this options as you like and specify as many components as you
+want

 ## Usage

 ### Picking a color

 There's a builtin command called `:ChamPickColor`, which will open a `vim.ui.input`